Bird skin collections

 Specimens are still being added to our huge collection today, but the majority date from the early 1800s through to the late 1900s.
 Some of the oldest skins date back to Captain James Cook’s epic voyages of discovery in the 1770s.

-The collection contains skins collected during expeditions, including:
+The collection also contains skins collected during historic expeditions, such as